don-v/JSBooks/EloquentJS_3rdEd/P1_Language/05_HigherOrderFuncs/notes/05_HigherOrderFuncs.md

 an array of objects, each of which names a group and tells the number of elements that were found in that group.

-It uses anothe rarray method, `findIndex`.
+It uses another array method, `findIndex`.
 This method is somewhat like `indexOf`, but instead of looking for a specific value, it finds the first value for which the given function returns `true`.
 Like `indexOf`, it returns `-1` when no such element is found.